tzaeschke/phtree/README.md

 Copyright 2016-2019 by Tilmann Zäschke, zoodb@gmx.de.

-Copyright 2019 by Improbable
+Copyright 2019-2020 by Improbable Worlds Limited
-10 Bishops Square,
-London E1 6EG,
-United Kingdom of Great Britain

 The critbit tree (namespace `org.zoodb`) is copyright 2009-2018 by Tilmann Zäschke,